onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 There is a way to own nothing and be happy
-    Own nothing and be happy - well not really nothing… but less - by choice freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth get Whipped - crush a carrot in mouth freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology only the west could become pregnant with this system - this is a testament for the liberties we enjoy
+    Own nothing and be happy - well not really nothing… but less - by choice freedom through constraint - bondage as a service - with X-s on nipples & with hands tied & apple/gag in mouth get Whipped - ask an F friend to do it - crush a carrot in mouth freedom & sovereignty are the foundation - you can have unfreedom within freedom, but you can't have freedom within unfreedom the world is fortunate to have the west with its freedoms - only we can give birth to such an ideology only the west could become pregnant with this system - this is a testament for the liberties we enjoy